thayton/thayton.github.io/_drafts/scraping-by-example-json-data.md

     u = self.refine_url(u)
     return u
 {% endhighlight %}

+For our implementation, we're going to leave the first three methods empty so that they can be implemented in derived classes.
+We do this because the keys used to extract the job title, location and url change from site to site.

+Each site will have a derived class that inherits from the BrassringJobScraper base class and implements these methods according to the site's specific key requirements.

 Here's the site-specific derived class for Bright Horizons.
 Note how we only have to implement three methods to scrape all of the jobs.
 This is because all of our logic